mitjafelicijan/probe/README.md

 Every test has it's own `Makefile` so please check that before you try running it.

+> [!IMPORTANT]
+> Some of the examples are specific to certain operating systems and
+> they will not work everywhere.
+Take this into account.

 | Example                          | Compiler   | What does it do?                                               |
 |----------------------------------|------------|----------------------------------------------------------------|
 | [c-asm](./c-asm)                 | clang-17   | Calls a function written in ASM from C code.                   |